kaBeech/monads-are-easy/README.md

 "A monad (in `a`) is a monoid in the category of endofunctors (of `a`)."
-Since it's a monoid (see below for more), we know we'll get something of the same (monadic) type out of the endofunctors and can safely hide some extra information/effects inside their execution pipelines:
+Since it's a monoid (see below for more), we know we'll get something of the same (monadic) type out of the endofunctors **and can safely hide some extra information/effects inside their execution pipelines**:

 ![monads_monoids](https://github.com/user-attachments/assets/4d4e2715-8fca-4eb9-9536-9e9fe0f0e956)